Miltonr87/hailmarytv/README.md

 ## 🧪 Testing with Jest

-This project uses **Jest + React Testing Library** to validate both logic and UI behavior with a modern, production-grade testing setup.
+This project uses **Jest + React Testing Library** to validate both logic and UI behavior.

 ### 🔍 Testing Approach